| The successors of Justinian: 565 -

 an opportunity to concentrate on other frontiers where the situation

+had worsened.
 Confronted by a Visigothic resurgence in Spain and by the results

 of a Lombard invasion of Italy (568), which was steadily confining